bitstorm/Wicket-tutorial-examples/README.md

 ## See the examples on line

-The examples can be explored on line at http://examples-wickettutorial.rhcloud.com.
+The examples can be explored on line at https://wicket-guide.herokuapp.com/.
+NOTE: examples are hosted on a free account, so you might need to wait few seconds before server responds.

 ## Contributing to this guide